Effective date: April 14, 2003

 As required by law.
 Norton Healthcare will disclose medical information about patients when required to do so by federal, state or local law.

 To avoid a serious threat to health or safety.
 Norton Healthcare may use and disclose medical information about patients when consistent with applicable law and ethical standards to prevent or lessen a serious and imminent threat to the health and safety of a person or the public.
-Any disclosure, however, would only be to someone able to lessen or prevent the threat.
+Any disclosure, however, would be only to someone able to lessen or prevent the threat.

 Business associates.
 Norton Healthcare may contract with other entities, called business associates, for the provision of certain services that require the business associates to use and disclose medical information to perform a service on behalf of Norton Healthcare.
-Examples of business associates of Norton Healthcare include services that copy medical records, medical transcription providers and companies that assist with patient billing and collection activities.
+Examples of business associates of Norton Healthcare include medical transcription providers and companies that assist with patient billing and collection activities.
 Norton Healthcare enters into “business associate agreements” with these types of entities.
 These agreements, as well as federal law, require business associates to protect patient medical information.

 Organ and tissue donation.
 If a patient is an organ donor, Norton Healthcare may release medical information to organizations that handle organ procurement or organ, eye or tissue transplantation or to an organ donation bank, as necessary to facilitate organ or tissue donation and transplantation.